sfdeloach/docker/README.md

 This section and the next, [Continuous Integration and Deployment with AWS](#continuous-integration-and-deployment-with-aws), will cover the workflow cycle in greater detail.

-Install dependencies for node, npm, and react, if not already installed on your local machine:
+To begin, first install dependencies for node, npm, and react, if not already installed on your local machine:

 ```bash
 # Fedora package manager